China–Myanmar relations: Mid-20th century relations

+Relations under military rule

+Following the violent repression of pro-democracy protests in 1988, the newly formed State Peace and Development Council, facing growing international condemnation and pressure, sought to cultivate a strong relationship with China to bolster itself; in turn, China's influence grew rapidly after the international community abandoned Burma.
+General Secretary of the Chinese Communist Party Jiang Zemin visited Myanmar in 2001.

 2010s relations

 After the Kokang incident in August 2009 which gained international media interest, some experts questioned its impact on China–Myanmar relations, which were considered to be strong.
 Bertil Lintner stated that Myanmar was prioritizing internal conflicts over its ties with China, however some Chinese analysts, such as Shi Yinhong, played down the relationship between Myanmar and China, saying "They're not great friends.
 They don't listen to what China says."
 China had urged Myanmar to ensure the stability of the border area and protect the interests of its citizens in Myanmar.
 The Burmese Foreign Ministry later apologised to China about the incident, but also ran a story on the Dalai Lama in the government newspaper the Myanmar Times, the first mention of him in the state controlled Burmese media for 20 years.
 Chinese officials were said to be "furious" and "extremely upset" over not being forewarned about the offensive on the border.

+During the presidency of Myanmar's Thein Sein, there were some setbacks in the relationship with China.
+In 2015, the Kokang (via the Myanmar National Democratic Alliance Army) began an offensive against the Tatmadaw.
+In the course of the fighting, bombs dropped by the Myanmar government landed in China, killing five Chinese civilians.
+China viewed the Tatmadaw as having acted with disregard for Chinese security.

 In June 2015, Kokang rebels announced a unilateral ceasefire citing "the Chinese government's strong calls for restoring peace in the China–Myanmar border region" among other interests.
-The announcement coincided with Aung San Suu Kyi's meeting with Xi Jinping, General Secretary of the Chinese Communist Party in Beijing.
+The announcement coincided with Aung San Suu Kyi's meeting with Xi Jinping, CCP General Secretary in Beijing.
 Following international condemnation of the Rohingya genocide, observers have noted that Myanmar has tightened its relations with China.
+The Chinese government formally engaged with the Federal Political Negotiation and Consultative Committee (FPNCC) and also recognised the FPNCC as an EAO negotiation body with the Burmese central government.
+The FPNCC is the largest negotiating body of Ethnic Armed Organisations, mostly consisting of groups that did not sign the 2015 Nationwide Ceasefire Agreement.